-Palestinian doctor Ghassan Abu-Sitta says he was denied entry to France
+Palestinian doctor Ghassan Abu-Sitta denied entry into France

 The surgeon who helped treat patients during Israel’s war on Gaza was scheduled to speak at the French Senate.

-Ghassan Abu-Sitta, a doctor who spent 43 days in Gaza helping treat those wounded in Israel’s war, said he is being denied entry to France where he was scheduled to make a speech at the Senate.
+Ghassan Abu-Sitta, a doctor who spent 43 days in Gaza helping treat those wounded in Israel’s war, said he was denied entry to France where he was scheduled to make a speech at the Senate.

 “I am at Charles De Gaulle airport.
 They are preventing me from entering France.
 I am supposed to speak at the French Senate today,” Abu-Sitta posted on the social media platform X on Saturday.